-Jharkhand JAC 12th Results 2018: When and where to check
+Jharkhand JAC 12th Results 2018 declared, check at jharresults.nic.in

-JAC 12th Results 2018: The results of Class 12 (Science and Commerce) intermediate examination 2018 will be released by the Jharkhand Academic Council (JAC) tomorrow, on June 7.
-All those students who had appeared for the examination this year will be able to check their respective results at the official websites — jac.ac.in and jharresults.nic.in.
+JAC 12th Results 2018: The results of Class 12 (Science and Commerce) intermediate examination 2018 has been released by the Jharkhand Academic Council (JAC) tomorrow, on June 7.
+All those students who had appeared for the examination this year will be able to check their respective results at the official websites — jac.nic.in and jharresults.nic.in.
 The exams were conducted from March 8 to March 27, 2018.
 The result declaration date for the Arts stream is not yet confirmed.
 Last year, the results were declared on May 30 for both the streams.
-Chairman, JAC, Arvind Pratap Singh confirmed to the indianexpress.com, that the results will be released at 12 pm tomorrow.
+Chairman, JAC, Arvind Pratap Singh confirmed to the indianexpress.com, that the results will be released at 12 pm.

 In 2017, the pass percentage for Class 12 science stream was 52.35 per cent and that for the commerce stream was 60.09 per cent.
 This was much lower than 2016’s pass percentages of 58 per cent for science and 63 per cent for commerce.
 Around 3,17,000 candidates appeared for the Class 12 (Science and Commerce) examination this year.
 For Class 12, the first paper was begin with geology and music on March 8 and will end with computer science and anthrology paper on March 27.